-Response: C. 2 of the above
+Response: A. 4 or All of the above

 File Description Document Policy document on the green campus/plastic free campus.
 View Document Geo-tagged photographs/videos of the facilities.
 View Document Circulars and report of activities for the implementation of the initiatives document View Document Bills for the purchase of equipment's for the facilities created under this metric View Document